christinelee-nyt/mktpmd_sources/attributionlogic_doc.md

 Ans:

 - [ ] **Question**: What are the main next steps for adding a new data source/media platform to our PMD data querying/attribution processing workflow?
-Which other teams would we need to collaboration with for this process?
+Which other teams would we need to collaborate with for this process?

 Ans: